What to Expect From a Barrier-First Skincare Routine

 -

-1–2 weeks: better water retention when layered under cream/oil.
+1–2 weeks: Better water retention when layered properly

 -